sebk69/small-orm-doc/Documentation/chapter-8.md

 Three possibility :
 * The branch ticket-1253 is installed before ticket-1254
-* The branch ticket-1254 is installed before ticket-1254
+* The branch ticket-1254 is installed before ticket-1253
 * The two branches are installed at the same time

 These three possibilities are transparent and the two developers haven't to manage them.
 Just run the console command at each deployment.

+To trace the layers executed on an installation, a table '_small_orm_layers' is created and all executed layers are stored into.

 ### Creating a database layer